krish918/copilot-ghost/README.md

 **copilot-ghost** is a lightweight shell wrapper for [GitHub Copilot CLI](https://githubnext.com/projects/copilot-cli) that gives you a persistent, named session reachable from any directory via the short `__` alias.

-It installs itself into `~/.copilot`, wires up the `__` function in your shell rc files, and boots a session id that all future `__` invocations share — so Copilot remembers context across commands.

 ---

 > [!CAUTION]